 Looking to get into swinging or maybe you are already swinging but want to learn a bit more or just entertain yourself?
 Your friends at Swingers Help have the best swinging book recommendations for every type of book worm out there.

-We have several New York Times Bestsellers that talk about open relationships & non-monogamy and lesser known books that specialize on the swinging lifestyle.
+We have several New York Times Bestsellers that talk about open relationships & non-monogamy and lesser-known books that specialize in the swinging lifestyle.
 You can figure out what books would best help or entertain you.

 If you are looking for erotic literature, you should look elsewhere.
 These books might be discussing a very sexy topic but they are more educational and insightful.
 This is not a list of romantic fiction.
 We have confidence you can find plenty of that without our help.

 Swingers’ Little Helper: Uncover the curious swinging lifestyle of open relationships

 We are obviously biased but we think this is the best book about swinging.
 This swinging guide explains how to safeguard relationships, discreetly find swingers, set boundaries, while still adding in the excitement of consensual non-monogamy to your life.
 The book shares personal stories and detailed tips to help you make the best choices for your own personal relationship when you are thinking about swinging.
 The best part of this swingers book is that it’s free on this site.
 Amazon Link

 The Ethical Slut – A Practical Guide to Polyamory, Open Relationships, and Other Freedoms in Sex and Love